-Overall, these legislative and regulatory changes could affect us in substantial and unforeseeable ways and could have a material adverse effect on the Reference Pool and our business, results of operations, financial condition, liquidity and net worth.
-Finally, we note that the recent U.S. presidential election has prompted widespread uncertainty with respect to potential future developments affecting these matters and we are unable to predict whether the above-described legislative and regulatory changes will remain in effect or, alternatively, the manner and extent to which they may be modified or eliminated.
+Overall, these legislative and regulatory changes could affect us in substantial and unforeseeable ways and could have a material adverse effect on the Reference Pool as well as our business, results of operations, financial condition, liquidity and net worth.
+Finally, we note that the recent U.S. presidential election has prompted widespread uncertainty with respect to potential future developments with regard to these matters and we are unable to predict whether the above-described legislative and regulatory changes will remain in effect or, alternatively, the manner and extent to which they may be modified or eliminated.